odinuv/web/en/apv/slides/database-systems/slides.md

 - What is direct outcome of redundant data in information system?
 - Is is possible to run two transactions at once in ACID database?
 - Is information system only software?
-- Are data better then information?
+- Are data better than information?
 - How are information transmitted?
 - Does every database system have to use SQL langauge?
 - Should accounting use ACID or BASE database ?